🎄 Christmas sale Up to 63% Off

 Cue and Play

-On most DJ decks and controllers, you will see two separate buttons for triggering music - one is a Play/Pause button and the other is the Cue button.
+On most DJ decks and controllers, you’ll see two separate buttons for triggering music: the Play/Pause button and the Cue button.
+Both have distinct purposes, and it’s important to understand how they differ.

-When you hold down the Cue button, the track plays - as soon as you let go of the Cue button, the track stops and returns back to the start.
-(Or wherever you had it set to you as the cue point.)
+• The Cue button is a bit more specialized.
+When you hold down the Cue button, the track plays, but as soon as you release it, the track stops and returns to the cue point (either the start or wherever you set it).

 Jogging and scratching#